Continuous delivery only pays off when faster releases are not bought with hidden operational risk.

 Interactive pipeline visualization

-Click “Run” to see how the artifact passes through all stages of the CI/CD pipeline.
-The “Simulate failure” button will show what happens when tests fail.
+Click “Run” to watch an artifact move through the CI/CD pipeline.
+“Simulate failure” shows what happens when tests fail.

 CI/CD Pipeline